StoneSteel27/adya-hackathon/README.md

-# Adya Hackathon Project
+# The Crucible's Adya Hackathon Repository

-This project contains a collection of MCP (Multi-Cloud Platform) servers that can be used to interact with various services.
+This project contains a collection of MCP servers that can be used to interact with various services.

 ## Python Servers